padrinobook/padrinobook/02-job-board-application.md

 A job vacancy consists of the following attributes:

-- title: the concrete name of the job position
+- title: the name of the job position
 - location: where the job is
 - description: important details about the position
 - contact: an email address is sufficient